jinnguo325/Interactive-Lab-Hub/Lab 3/README.md

 ## Prep for Part 2

 1. What are concrete things that could use improvement in the design of your device?
 For example: wording, timing, anticipation of misunderstandings...

+The speech-to-text and text-to-speech functions were well established, so we plan to continuing using it.
 2. What are other modes of interaction _beyond speech_ that you might also use to clarify how to interact?

+We plan to incorporate joystick or encoder for users to select different mode/language for trying out different output.
 3. Make a new storyboard, diagram and/or script based on these reflections.

 ## Prototype your system